 Vueling operates from five airports in the UK.
-The Summer 2023 schedule, according to data provided to me by the airline last week, is:
+The Summer 2023 schedule, according to data provided to me by the airline this week, is:

-- London Gatwick to A Coruna, Asturias, Barcelona, Bilbao, Florence, Gran Canaria, Granada, Malaga, Menorca, Paris, Rome, Santiago, Seville, Tenerife, Valencia
+- London Gatwick to A Coruna, Alicante, Asturias, Barcelona, Bilbao, Florence, Genoa, Gran Canaria, Granada, Malaga, Menorca, Paris Orly, Rome, Santiago de Compostela, Seville, Tenerife Sur, Valencia

 - Edinburgh to Barcelona